bcgov/SDPR_Case_Management_SuiteCRM/README.md

 ## Deploying the project on Openshift

+Check the [Parameters](./helm/suitecrm/README.md#parameters) from the SuiteCRM Helm chart to see the available configuration parameters and the components that are being deployed.

 ### Deploying using ArgoCD

 If you followed the instructions from [Enabling ArgoCD for the project](#enabling-argocd-for-the-project), you should have ArgoCD setup for the project.